 Lymphatic filariasis (LF) is more widespread, found in tropical areas principally in Africa and Asia.
 Worms migrate to the lymph glands, resulting in swollen limbs and genitals, a disabling, painful, and highly stigmatizing affliction.
-Over 67 million people are infected and over 36 million areestimated to be clinically affected by the symptoms.
+120 million people are infected and 40 million are estimated to be clinically affected by the symptoms.

 Loiasis, also known as African eyeworm because of the migration of the adult worm through the conjunctiva, has less direct impact, with symptoms not considered to be as severe.
 But loiasis infection has important implications for LF and onchocerciasis control programmes using preventive mass drug administration (MDA) chemotherapy, as serious adverse events can occur in co-infected patients.